-Iain Chambers is a composer whose work often deploys field recordings and location sounds as compositional material.
+Iain Chambers is a composer and producer whose music often deploys field recordings and location sounds as musical material.

 Iain's work is heard live in concerts, radio, sound installations and multimedia.
-His feature-length symphonies of industrial sounds, The Eccentric Press and Maudslay Engine, were commissioned by WDR Cologne and ABC Australia respectively.
-Recent commissioners include The Guardian, The National Trust, Oxford Contemporary Music, Cheltenham Jazz Festival and Spitalfields Music Festival.
+His feature-length symphonies of industrial sounds have been commissioned by BBC Radio 3, WDR Cologne and ABC Australia.

-Iain staged the first concerts ever to be given in Tower Bridge's Bascule Chambers, turning Tower Bridge into a huge musical instrument, using recordings from London Sound Survey alongside a composition for the brass of Docklands Sinfonia.
+In 2015 Iain staged the first ever concerts in Tower Bridge's Bascule Chambers, turning Tower Bridge into a huge musical instrument, using location recordings alongside the brass of Docklands Sinfonia.
 Iain continues to stage the Bascule Chamber Concerts as an annual series, working with Totally Thames Festival and Tower Bridge.